 Another part of the comparison between the two countries' draft texts involves the identification of provisions proposed by a country that deviate from provisions agreed to by that country in treaties with third countries, with a particular focus on more current treaties concluded with comparable third countries.
+For these purposes, a thorough review of the recent tax treaties concluded by the other country should already have been undertaken, with particular attention paid to identifying provisions that have been previously accepted with comparable third countries with a similar profile.
+For instance, countries that are in the same region; with similar tax systems; and/or at similar stages of development.
 The negotiating team should be aware of and ready to explain provisions that its country has accepted in negotiations with third parties.